Skip to content

 Customization

-Because PCs are produced by so many different manufacturers and work with various hardware components, the customization potential for a Windows laptop or desktop is through the roof.
+Because PCs are produced by so many different manufacturers and work with various hardware components, the customization potential for a Windows laptop or desktop PC is through the roof.
 Not only that, but an intrepid IT professional could build a machine from scratch to get the exact configuration your business wants.

 Maintenance